-- (1) Rental of an apartment in an owner-occupied two-family house - (2) Restrictions of all rooms in a housing accommodation to individuals of the same sex - (3) Rental of a room by the occupant of a house or apartment spouse of such persons Also prohibited: discrimination in housing on the basis of familial status (e.g. families with children)
+- (1) Rental of an apartment in an owner-occupied two-family house - (2) Restrictions of all rooms in a housing accommodation to individuals of the same sex - (3) Rental of a room by the occupant of a house or apartment - (4) Sale, rental, or lease of accommodations of housing exclusively to persons 55 years of age or older, and the spouse of such persons - Also prohibited: discrimination in housing on the basis of familial status (e.g. families with children) Reasonable accommodations and modifications for persons with disabilities may also be required.